Deuteronomy 33

 Zebulun and Issachar are blessed to rejoice in their vocations and to use the abundance they receive to summon peoples toward worship and offer righteous sacrifices before the LORD.

-18 About Zebulun he said, “Rejoice, Zebulun, in your going out; and Issachar, in your tents.
+18 Concerning Zebulun he said: “Rejoice, Zebulun, in your journeys, and Issachar, in your tents.

-19 They will call the peoples to the mountain.
-There they will offer sacrifices of righteousness, for they will draw out the abundance of the seas, the hidden treasures of the sand.”
+19 They will call the peoples to a mountain; there they will offer sacrifices of righteousness.
+For they will feast on the abundance of the seas and the hidden treasures of the sand.”

 Moses speaks enlargement, strength, favor, inheritance, acceptance, abundance, and durable security over these tribes.